M1ck4/The-Family-GPTs/README.md

 ---

 ## 🌌 About the Creator
-Created by **Michael L Neivandt**, a builder of tools for humanity, advocate of ethical AI.
+Created by **Michael Neivandt**, a builder of tools for humanity, advocate of ethical AI.
 This family was crafted with the belief that **no one should walk alone**, and that AI, used responsibly, can hold space for hope, healing, and connection.

 > _No donations.
 No recognition needed.
 The only price is this: be kind to yourself._